 The activity trail or grass area is not to be used before or after school.
-No playground equipment is to be used before or after school to ensure the safety of the parents and other children waiting for the start of the school day.
+No playground equipment is to be used before or after school to ensure the safety of the parents and other children.

 There will be no playground equipment available at morning break time.
 At this time, children are expected to use imaginative play and create games together eg. Staff on duty and teachers in class will help children to suggest suitable games and encourage physical activity.